reharish/scripts/README.md

 ## note :
-- All Scripts are written and tested on Ubuntu
+- All Scripts are written and tested on Ubuntu 20.04 LTS and Kali Rolling 2021.3
+- Reviews are always welcome